LIST: 600+ crimes reported to HPD in past week - NewsBreak

 LIST: 600+ crimes reported to HPD in past week

 Most of the crime reports have been on larceny around the island of Oahu.
-Just within the past week there have been more than 200 reports of larceny.
+Just within the first week of Oct. there were more than 260 reports of larceny.

 Download the free KHON2 app for iOS or Android to stay informed on the latest news